What is Risk Management?

 4. Risk Reduction and Loss Prevention

-Loss prevention and reduction are when an organization takes steps or methods to reduce the impact of a particular risk that occurs.
+Loss prevention and risk reduction are when an organization takes steps or methods to reduce the impact of a particular risk that occurs.
 It combines risk acceptance as it acknowledges the risk involved while also focusing on how to reduce and contain the loss from spreading.

 5. Risk Sharing